Financial-Times/origami/apps/website/_manifests/origami-json.md

 - `js`: type `String`.
 Describes the JS file to build.
 - `data`: type `Object` or `String`.
 Describes data to populate to the mustache template with.
 If this is a string it must be a path to a JSON file containing the data, relative to the root of the repo.
 - `documentClasses`: type `String`.
 Names CSS classes to set on the `html` tag.
 - `dependencies`: type `Array`.
-Is a list of other components that are only needed for demos, which will be loaded via the <a href="https://www.ft.com/__origami/service/build" class="o-typography-link--external">Build Service</a>
+Is a list of other components that are only needed for demos, which will be loaded via the <a href="https://www.ft.com/__origami/service/build">Build Service</a>

 All of these properties are **optional**.